mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 ## Authenticate with your Realm App

-This sample is preconfigured to render a specific chart.
+This sample is preconfigured to render, and more specifically, **authenticate** users who are verified to view a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:

 ### Prepare MongoDB Realm
+Choose or create a Realm Cloud app which will be used to authenticate users who wish to view your chart.

 1. Log onto MongoDB Realm

-   - Create a Project if you haven't already
+   - Create Realm App if you haven't already

 2. Click on Users on the left navigation column